 - 1. The degree programme is offered in English.
-The examinations for a component are to be taken in the same language in which the component is taught.
+The examinations for a course are to be taken in the same language in which the course is taught.
 The language in which each course is taught shall be listed in the study guide. - 2.
-Requests from students to take one or more components of a test or examination in a language other than that specified in the study guide shall be subject to the determinations regarding this situation contained in the rules and guidelines of the Board of Examiners.
+Notwithstanding the provisions of section 1, the dean can give permission for courses to be taught and assessed in Dutch if the particular nature of the course, the organisation, the quality of the education or the origin of the students gives cause for this. - 3.
+Should a student request permission to complete one or more parts of the examination or the degree audit in a language other than English, this will be subject to the stipulations of the Board of Examiners in this regard, as laid down in the Rules and Guidelines of the Board of Examiners.